EntCollNet/BugFlow/modules/module_3/module_3A.md

 ## Outreach Opportunities:
 List outreach opportunities that arise in workflows using this module (reference specific TaskIDs).

+## Discussion:
+No discussion yet.
+Open an issue and reference this module to start discussion.

 ### [Module List](https://entcollnet.github.io/BugFlow/modules/)
 ### [See main page here](https://entcollnet.github.io/BugFlow/)